tmp2tmp/eee/docs/hello_world.md

   Any arbitrary (including non-polymorphic or primitive) type of arguments is considered virtual.
   fastest:
   - compared to by-virt:
-  &nbsp; slightly faster in general (about 15~30%: varies according to the number of arguments), or quite faster when virtual bases are involved (about 40% ~ mostly two times).
+  &nbsp; slightly faster in general (about 15~30%: varies according to the number of virtual arguments), or quite faster when virtual bases are involved (about 40% ~ in most cases - two times).
   - compared to by-poly:
 	  &nbsp; much faster (in general about 5~7 times; &nbsp; and when virtual bases are involved, 10~20 times, mostly more than 15 times).